crashdump/k8s-crd-boilerplate/README.md

 # k8s-crd-boilerplate

+> :warning: Kubernetes has evolved a lot since I wrote this boilerplate, these days I recommend you look in the directory of: [https://github.com/operator-framework/operator-sdk]()

 As I started writing Kubernetes CDR (Custom Resource Definitions) I found there was a lot of documentation on the details but very little on what was necessary or not to create a project.